ntzrbtr/typo3-lumoscoutexpose/README.txt

 See the manual in folder 'docs' or the online version at http://typo3.org for more details about the extension and how to use it.

-Also read the API's technical documentation (also contained in the 'docs' folder for details about availabla markers.
+Also read the API's technical documentation (also contained in the 'docs' folder for details about available markers.